LiveHelperChat/doc/docs/theme/theme.md

 ### Show start chat form instantly after operator closes a chat.

 Instead of writing message chat was closed we will show start chat form for the visitor instantly.

+### Allow visitor to change font size.

+You can allow visitor to change messages font size directly in widget.

 ### Show previous chat messages in chat widget.